andresvourakis/free-6-week-sql-roadmap-data-science/README.md

 - [SQLZoo](https://sqlzoo.net/)
 - [Mode Analytics SQL Tutorial](https://mode.com/sql-tutorial/)

-💡 **Tip:** If you are unsure which one to choose, the [SQL 50](https://leetcode.com/studyplan/top-sql-50/) by LeetCode is usually a great starting point and DataLemur is specially great for practicing for DS/DA interviews.
+💡 **Tip:** If you are unsure which one to choose, the [SQL 50](https://leetcode.com/studyplan/top-sql-50/) by LeetCode is usually a great starting point, and Interview Master is especially great for practicing for DS/DA interviews.

 ## Additional Data Science Resources